 When he moved to New York, he discovered that the area was in need of a stronger black voice to speak to the oppression facing their community.
 Thus, he founded a congregation that has a social justice ministry that prides itself on taking the concept of “church” outside of the regular Sunday service.
 After actively serving as pastor of the NY congregation, he was elevated to elder of the church.
 He joined the denomination’s House of Bishops and became the Administrator and Senior Bishop of the worldwide Unity Fellowship Church Movement, Inc. in 2007.
 Outside of the church, Bishop Jones is the founder of Breaking Ground, a lesbian, gay, and transgender, not-forprofit, youth educational organization.
 He is an activist for lesbian, gay, and transgender issues, such as violence, homophobia, and HIV/AIDS.
 He is a former Chairman of Gay Men of African Descent (GMAD) and is a founding member of New York State’s Black Gay Men’s Network.

-Rt.
-Beatitude Bishop Jones is currently a dedicated student of Jazz piano under the ten year tutelage of Dr. James Porter in Brooklyn New York.
+The Rt.
+Beatitude Bishop Zachary G. Jones is currently a dedicated student of Jazz piano under the ten year tutelage of Dr. James Porter in Brooklyn New York.
 He enjoys being at home, studying music, playing with BizzButton, his dog, and having tea with friends.